 This self-driving robot waiter also features an LED screen through which it shows different facial expressions.
 According to LG, the robot is useful for transporting too hot dishes, as well as heavy trays.

 The aim is also to enable human operators to address other customer needs better and to increase safety when transporting hot plates and trays.
-The company began working last year with the chain of restaurants CJ Foodville and put its several robots into operation (the first was the noodles-making robot).
+The company began working last year with the chain of restaurants CJ Foodville and put several robots into operation (the first was the noodles-making robot).

 The LG CLOi robot series has several experimental robots, including a smart home hub, a lawnmower, a porter, and a vacuum cleaner.